-You’ll want to try on hiking boots at the end of the day when your feet will be the most swollen from walking and standing all day.
-Your feet will get swollen when you’re hiking so this is very important.
+You’ll want to test your hiking boots at the end of the day when your feet will be the most swollen from walking and standing all day.
+Your feet will get swollen when you’re

 After you’ve been wearing those boots for a while, assess how they feel.
 Most importantly, ask yourself, Are these boots comfortable?
 If they aren’t comfortable when you’re first wearing them, they probably won’t be comfortable after you break them in.